 --restart If -restart is specified then will attempt to restart existing workflow at the location pointed to by the -jobStore option.
-Will raise an exception if the workflow does not exist.
+Will raise an excention if the workflow does not exist ception if the workflow does not exist.

 Logging Options Toil hides stdout and stderr by default except in case of job failure.
 Log levels in toil are based on priority from the logging module: